hallya/ds-api/README.md

 # Remove torrents by title (comma-separated)
 ds-api remove "title1,title2"

-# Purge torrents by size limit (in GB)
+# Purge torrents to keep only specified total size (in GB)
-# Removes oldest/lowest-ratio torrents until total size is below limit
+# Removes oldest/lowest-ratio torrents until total size is at or below limit
 ds-api purge "10.5"

 # Dry run purge (simulation - shows what would be deleted)